Montane Virtual Spine Race

 - THE SPRINT, 43 miles, from Edale to the small market town of Hebden Bridge in the picturesque Calder Valley

-- THE DASH, exclusive to the virtual Montane Spine event, the ‘Dash’ offers the opportunity for those seeking a shorter challenge, 26.8 miles, from Edale to the wild moorlands of Standedge in West Yorkshire
+- THE DASH, exclusive to the virtual Montane Spine event, offers the opportunity for those seeking a shorter challenge, 26.8 miles, from Edale to the wild moorlands of Standedge in West Yorkshire.

 Choose your challenge carefully.
 Once you have entered there will not be the option to move to another distance.

-SUPPORTING THE PENNINE WAYThe 2022 Virtual Spine Race will be supporting the Pennine Way National Trail Partnership.
-We are looking to raise £5,000 for restoration of parts of the Pennine Way path on Cross Fell undermined by peat erosion.
+SUPPORTING THE PENNINE WAYThe 2023 Virtual Spine Race Challenges will be supporting the Pennine Way National Trail Partnership.
+You can make a donation of £5, £10 or £20 to support the restoration of part of the Pennine Way National Trail on the southern approach to

-LOGGING YOUR MILESNB The map and logging tools will be installed in advance of the start of the race during December
+LOGGING YOUR MILESNB The map and logging tools will be installed in advance of the start of the race on January 1st

-Every time you go for a run, jog, walk or even take the dog for some exercise between 00.00 on January 1st and midnight on January 31st you can log your miles manually or we can collect your miles automatically if you connect a Strava or Garmin Connect account.
+Every time you go for a run, jog, walk or even take the dog for some exercise between 00.00 on January 1st and midnight on January 31st you can log your miles manually or we can collect your miles automatically if you connect a Strava, Garmin Connect or Fitbit account.

 We'll show your position on a virtual map along with your fellow competitors and you can track your progress along the legendry Pennine Way, through the official checkpoints.

-Automatic LoggingBeneath the map on the event page you will find a green 'Connect Service' button - click that, choose with Garmin or Strava, and you'll be taken to the respective service to approve the connection
+AUTOMATIC LOGGINGBeneath the map on the event page, you will find a green "Connect Service" button - click that, choose the service and you'll be taken to its approve connection page

-- Activities in Strava/Garmin must be public (we only request read-only access to public activities)
+- We can only collect public activities Activities public (we only request read-only access to public activities)

 - They must be logged as a walk, run, hike, virtual run or similar

-Manual LoggingIt's simple to log manually if you prefer or have no Garmin/Strava:
+MANUAL LOGGINGIt's simple to log manually if you prefer or have none of the above services:

 - You'll see everything we have recorded for you to date and you'll have the option of adding new activities